TritonDataCenter/rfd/rfd/0026/README.md

 ###### Output

-The volume object representing the volume with UUID `volume-uuid`, with the newly created snapshot added to its `snapshots` list property.
+The volume object representing the volume with ID `id`, with the newly created snapshot added to its `snapshots` list property.
 Note that creating a snapshot can fail as no space might be left in the corresponding zfs dataset.

-##### GetVolumeSnapshot GET /volumes/volume-uuid/snapshots/snapshot-name
+##### GetVolumeSnapshot GET /volumes/id/snapshots/snapshot-name

 ###### Output

-The [snapshot object](#snapshot-objects) with name `snapshot-name` for the volume with UUID `volume-uuid`.
+The [snapshot object](#snapshot-objects) with name `snapshot-name` for the volume with ID `id`.

-##### RollbackToVolumeSnapshot POST /volumes/volume-uuid/rollbacktosnapshot
+##### RollbackToVolumeSnapshot POST /volumes/id/rollbacktosnapshot

 Note that rolling back a NFS shared volume to a given snapshot requires its underlying storage VM to be stopped and restarted.